Workers’ Compensation Insurance in Virginia

 Employees who suffer a workplace injury or occupational disease are eligible for benefits under the Virginia Workers' Compensation Act.

-Workers' compensation benefits in Virginia include:
+Workers' compensation benefits in the Commonwealth of Virginia include:

 • Medical benefits that cover the cost of medical care for on-the-job injuries